znjameswu/epgi/doc/design.md

 Layout and composition have to maintain level-ordering, therefore we need a marking system to guide the visit.

 Painting is embarrassingly parallel.
 Therefore we collect dirty nodes to fully parallelize painting.
 However, the collected results requires a filtering of detached render objects before being dispatched.
 Therefore, we need to track the detached state for render objects, which should be very cheap.

+# PaintCommand by ref or by value (short-lived or long-lived)?
+Long-lived PaintCommand can potentially be cached.

+Short-lived PaintCommand allows the render object to hold on with layout results without cloning.
+One such example is the text layout calculation: parley::Layout (which is used by ParagraphLayout) can be expensive to clone or to construct, and holding onto it can help reduce relayout cost.

+PaintCommand has already be populated by short-lived transforms (Semi-absolute transforms are inherently short lived).
+There is no point to cache.

+Decision: short-lived